Department website: https://futurecatalog.wesleyan.edu/departments/psyc/

 Work on the MA thesis should progress as follows under the guidance of the faculty advisor.

-First Year.
-By the first week in April of the first year of the program (the senior undergraduate year), an MA thesis committee must be established and must include the advisor and two or more additional faculty (the student must submit the Establishment of Thesis Committee Form to the faculty advisor by this date.
-Both the advisor and at least one of the additional faculty members must be in Psychology.
-By the first week of May, the student must set the date for the committee meeting to discuss and approve the proposal Scheduling of Thesis Proposal Meeting Form submitted to the advisor.
+BA Year.
+After acceptance into the BA/MA program, the student must establish an MA thesis committee that consists of the faculty advisor and two or more additional faculty.
+The advisor and at least one of the additional faculty members must be in Psychology.
+The student must submit the Establishment of Thesis Committee Form to the faculty advisor.
+By the first week of May, the student must set the date for the committee meeting to discuss and approve the proposed Scheduling of Thesis Proposal Meeting Form.
 The thesis proposal should be given to the committee at least two weeks before the scheduled meeting.
-While the date must be agreed upon by the first week of May, the actual meeting may be held anytime before the end of June as long as the thesis proposal is approved by the committee by the end of June (student should take the Thesis Proposal Approval Form to the thesis proposal meeting, and must return it and a copy of the proposal to the faculty advisor by the end of June.
+While the date must be agreed upon by the first week of May, the actual meeting may be held any time before the end of June as long as the thesis proposal is approved by the committee by the end of June.
+The student should take the Thesis Proposal Approval Form to the thesis proposal meeting, and must return it and a copy of the proposal to the faculty advisor by the end of June.

+MA Year.
+During the MA portion of the program, the student must complete the thesis.
 The final copy of the written thesis should be given to committee members by the student at least two weeks before the oral defense date; specific timing is up to the student’s committee.

 Oral Defense.
-The oral defense/examination must be held during the oral exam period designated by the OGSS.
+The oral defense/examination must be held during the oral exam period designated by the Office of Graduate Student Services (OGSS).
 This period is usually 3.5 weeks long and begins in mid-April and ends the first week of May.
-The specific dates for the beginning and end of the oral exam period are posted on the University’s Academic Calendar as well as in the MA Exit packet.
+The specific dates for the beginning and end of the oral exam period are posted on the University’s Academic Calendar as well as in the MA exit information.
 The student should bring to the oral defense two forms required by the OGSS: the Oral Examination Form and an Approval of Thesis Form to be filled out by committee members.
-All forms are included in the MA Exit Packet that can be found at https://www.wesleyan.edu/grad/academics/graduationrequirementsma.html
+Corrections/edits from committee members must be completed before the scheduled exit interview.

 - The length (somewhere between 15 and 45 minutes) is negotiable.